AllyPal/SCCT_Versus_Reloaded_Editor/README.md

 # SCCT Versus Reloaded Editor
-SCCT Versus Reloaded Editor is an unofficial patch for the Unreal Editor used by Splinter Cell: Chaos Theory's Versus mode.
+SCCT Versus Reloaded Editor is an unofficial patch for the Unreal Level Editor used by Splinter Cell: Chaos Theory's Versus mode.
 It is compatible with the stock game as well as [Enhanced SCCT Versus](https://github.com/Joshhhuaaa/EnhancedSCCTVersus).

 ## Install
 - Extract the contents of the archive into the game's `/System` directory, where `ChaosTheory_Editor.exe` is located.